metallb/metallb/website/content/community/_index.md

 Our mailing list is [metallb-users@googlegroups.com](https://groups.google.com/forum/#!forum/metallb-users).
-It's for discussions around MetalLB usage, community support, and developer discussion (although for the latter we mostly use Github directly).
+It's for discussions around MetalLB usage, community support, and developer discussion (although for the latter we mostly use GitHub directly).

 ## Slack